software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .note }

-> Typically, the branch name describes the feature developed in the branch or some other purpose of the branch, for example `delete-quiz` or `add-question`.
+> Typically, the branch name describes the feature developed in the branch or some other purpose of the branch, for example `add-message` or `list-messages`.

 Now, let's check the repository's branches with the `git branch` command.
 We should see that our branch is added to the list.
 We can also see that there's an astrisk symbol (\*) before the main branch.
 This means that we are currently on the main branch.
 The current branch is also displayed in brackets in the Git Bash after the path to the current folder.